 Article VII.
 Committees

-The President with the approval of the Board of Directors shall, between the Annual Business Meeting and June 1, appoint the following standing committees each of which shall consist of a chairperson and at least two members: Program Membership Committee, Nominating Committee, and other standing and ad hoc committees as required.
+The President with the approval of the Board of Directors may, between the Annual Business Meeting and June 1, appoint the following standing committees each of which shall consist of a chairperson and at least two members: Program Membership Committee, Nominating Committee, and other standing and ad hoc committees as required.

 Committee appointments shall be one year in duration.
 Appointments to committees in successive years to provide continuity and enhance the function of particular committees is not in any way restricted.